 Students applying to our full-time school should have a minimum of 6 Grade C’s at Higher Level Junior Certificate or Merit / Higher Merit / Distinction at Common Level Junior Cycle (or have an expectation of same) or equivalent for overseas students.

 Students are required to have attended a full-time education programme in a secondary school for six months immediately prior to applying to The Institute of Education.

 Submit Your Application

 The first step is to submit an application form.
-Application forms can be completed and submitted online or can be requested in hard copy by calling the Administration Office (01 6613511) and returned by post.
+Application forms can be completed and submitted online.